-Classes F3 and I were closed on October 1, 2020.
+Class I was closed on October 1, 2020.

 Fiera Capital Corporation ("Fiera" or the "Manager") is the manager and portfolio manager of the Fund.
 RBC Investor Services Trust is the trustee and the custodian of the Fund

 The financial statements of the Fund are comprised of the schedule of investment portfolio as at December 31, 2021 and the statements of financial position as at December 31, 2021 and 2020 and the statements of comprehensive income, changes in net assets attributable to holders of redeemable units and cash flows for the years ended December 31, 2021 and 2020.